Mohammed bin Abdulrahman bin Jassim Al Thani

-Mohammed bin Abdulrahman bin Jassim bin Jaber Al Thani (محمد بن عبد الرحمن بن جاسم بن جبر آل ثاني; born 1 November 1980) is a Qatari diplomat, economist, and politician who has been serving as the Prime Minister of Qatar since 7 March 2023, and as Minister of Foreign Affairs since 2016.
-He has also been serving as Chairman of the Qatar Fund for Development (QFFD) since 2014, and is a member of Qatar's Supreme Council for Economic Affairs and Investments (SCEAI) since 2014.

-Sheikh Mohammed previously served as the country's deputy prime minister from 2017 to 2023 and Chairman of the Qatar Investment Authority from 2018 to 2023.

 Early life and education

 Sheikh Mohammed was born and raised in Doha, Qatar.
 He is part of the Qatari royal family as a member of the House of Thani.
 He holds a bachelor's degree in economics and business administration from the College of Business and Economics at Qatar University (2003).

 Career

 Early in his career, Sheikh Mohammed worked as an economic researcher at the Ruling Family Council in 2003 where he later served as the Director of Economic Affairs from 2005 to 2009.

-In 2009, Sheikh Mohammed was appointed Director of the Department of Public and Private Sectors Partnership at the Ministry of Business and Trade and launched “Enterprise Qatar” – an organization that provides technical and financial support for small and medium-sized enterprises.
+In 2009, Sheikh Mohammed was appointed Director of the Department of Public and Private Sectors Partnership at the Ministry of Business and Trade and launched "Enterprise Qatar" – an organization that provides technical and financial support for small and medium-sized enterprises.

 From 2010 to 2011, Sheikh Mohammed served as Secretary of the Personal Representative of His Highness the Father Emir Sheikh Hamad bin Khalifa Al Thani for Follow-up Affairs at the Amiri Diwan.

 In the same year, he became chairman of the Board of Directors of Qatar Mining Company.

 In 2011, Sheikh Mohammed became the chairman of the executive committee of the Development of Small and Medium-sized Enterprises and chairman of the Board of Directors of Aspire – Katara Investment Company.

 In 2013, Sheikh Mohammed joined the Ministry of Foreign Affairs as Assistant Foreign Minister for International Cooperation Affairs, having attained the career rank of Undersecretary the year before.
 His policies focused on promoting multilateral cooperation, implementing Qatar's foreign development policy, and applying international cooperation strategies based on the Qatar National Vision 2030.